shriswissfed/sastrayonitvat-1/README.md

 http://compendia.samskrutam.com/MainPage.ashx

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-You can find a example of this project in this [DEMO](https://www.vedhabase.firebaseapp.com/).
+You can find a example of this project in this [DEMO](https://sastrayonitvat-dev.firebaseapp.com/).

 ### Simple run